LLILAS Advisory Council

 Government Affairs Advisor, K&L Gates LLP

 Myra Leo is a government affairs advisor at K&L Gates LLP, an international law firm with 48 fully integrated offices located in the United States, Asia, Australia, Europe, the Middle East, and South America.
 With a successful Texas-based legislative consulting career spanning over 25 years, Ms. Leo has worked on a variety of issues before the Texas Legislature and state agencies.
 She has advised corporate clients, professional associations, and nonprofit organizations in areas such as energy, pharmaceuticals, higher education, financial services, and vehicle franchise matters.
-Ms. Leo currently sits on the Board of the Senate Hispanic Research Council (SHRC) and the Zach Theatre Emeritus Board.
+Ms. Leo currently sits on the Board of the Senate Hispanic Research Council (SHRC), the Zach Theatre Emeritus Board; the KLRU-PBS Board and is a founding member of The Seton Angels Group.
 She also serves on the Public Affairs Committee and the Hispanic Alumni Advisory Committee of Texas Exes, the alumni association of The University of Texas.

 Joe R. Long